ajaxloadmore/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress block editor or a theme template file.

 == Changelog ==

+= 7.1.4 - October 1, 2024 =
+* FIX: WordPress 6.7 Translation Fix
+* NOTE: Plugin has new ownership

 = 7.1.3 - October 1, 2024 =
 * UPDATE: Various security fixes.